freebasic/fbfrog/readme.txt

         header's intentions more closely.
 It becomes more important when converting #defines to constant declarations, because FB does scope those inside UDTs.
+      * #defines are turned into constants automatically, if the macro body is just a simple constant expression (can be disabled with -noconstants).
       * Conflicting identifiers (conflicts with FB keywords, or amongst the symbols declared in the binding, possibly due to FB's case insensitivity) are fixed by appending _ underscores to the less